Iron ore mining in Western Australia: History

 Australian Iron and Steel had leases for the iron ore deposit on Cockatoo Island, in Yampi Sound, and later secured leases over deposits on the neighbouring Koolan Island.
 The company bought a schooner, Geraldton, carried out survey work on Cockatoo Island in 1929 and 1930, and built some accommodation buildings and a reservoir on the island in 1932.
 The housing was deserted by May 1934.
 Cecil Hoskins tried to obtain financial support from Japanese mining interests to develop the Yampi Sound ore deposits—some of the ore was to be exported to Japan—but discussions apparently broke down in early 1935.
 After the end of the Second World War, the company, now a BHP subsidiary, began developing the deposit on Cockatoo Island, and its first ore shipment was in 1951.

 Iron ore mining also took place at Wundowie and later at Koolyanobbing, to feed the Wundowie charcoal iron blast furnaces, from 1948 to 1981.
-Koolyanobing also supplied ore to a BHP owned blast furnace at Kwinana, from 1968 to 1982.
+Koolyanobbing also supplied ore to a BHP owned blast furnace at Kwinana, from 1968 to 1982.
 Since that time, apart from a short-lived direct reduced iron plant, at Port Hedland, no iron has been smelted in Western Australia, and almost all ore mined has been exported.